dabakovich/react-native-controlled-mentions/README.md

 * Completely typed (written on TypeScript)
 * No need for native libraries

+In addition, you can add custom styling for a regex pattern (like URLs) using the optimized recursive function for parsing the value.

 Demo
 -
 Try it on Expo Snack: https://snack.expo.io/@dabakovich/mentionsapp